Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: Spatially Correlated Channels

 \begin{definition} A fading channel $\vect{h} \in \mathbb{C}^M$ is \emph{spatially uncorrelated} if the channel gain $\| \vect{h} \|^2$ and the channel direction $\vect{h}/\| \vect{h} \|$ are independent random variables, and the channel direction is uniformly distributed over the unit-sphere.
 The channel is otherwise \emph{spatially correlated}. \end{definition}

 As seen from this definition, the conditions for a channel to be spatially uncorrelated are very strict.
 This explains why all practical channels are spatially correlated, even if some are ``more'' correlated than others.
-There are (at least) two physical explanations for spatial correlation: \begin{enumerate} \item The propagation environment produces more multipath components to the BS from some spatial directions than from others; \item The BS antennas have spatially dependent antenna patterns and varying polarization. \end{enumerate} Both factors contribute to making practical channels spatially correlated.
+There are (at least) {three} physical explanations for spatial correlation: \begin{enumerate} \item The propagation environment produces more multipath components to the BS from some spatial directions than from others; \item The BS antennas have spatially dependent antenna patterns and varying polarization. \item {The array geometry is creating spatially under- or over-sampling.} \end{enumerate} {These} factors contribute to making practical channels spatially correlated.